TonyXsx/nlp_grant_project/README.md

  |   Merge results into a global belief_state.
  |
  v
-[4] Dynamic Context Selection
- |   For each scoring dimension, combine rule-based section priors with
+[4] Hybrid Evidence Retrieval (per rubric dimension)
+ |   Index the current application's chunks in an ephemeral in-memory store.
+ |   Retrieve the most relevant chunks for each rubric section (BM25 + dense
+ |   vectors, fused and reranked).
+Fall back to full text if retrieval is empty.
- |   evidence-derived sections from the belief_state.
+ |   Optionally pull few-shot calibration examples from the Elasticsearch corpus.
- |   Deduplicate chunks and preserve original document order.
  |
  v
 [5] Stage 2 - Final Scoring